nextgenthemes/advanced-responsive-video-embedder/README.txt

 ## Todo List ##

-I would be glad if someone could [help me](https://github.com/nextgenthemes/advanced-responsive-video-embedder) with this, I can send you cash for helping out.
+I would be glad if someone could [help me](https://github.com/nextgenthemes/advanced-responsive-video-embedder) with this, I can pay for helping out.

-- [ ] Pro Addon: Fix [issue 17][17] Lazyload Lightbox fails with IGN (and maybe others)
 - [ ] Get advice how I could improve my sales of this the Pro Addon
 - [ ] Advertise the Pro Addon somewhere
 - [ ] Make the [Plugin Page](https://nextgenthemes.com/plugins/advanced-responsive-video-embedder-pro/) and the selling process UX more professional look and feel.